alphonse92/vplplusplus_api/readme.md

 ```

 Variables:

 ```
 s: Total of summaries of a test case
-a: attemp to solve a test case
+a: Attemps to solve a test case
 T: Total of test cases
 R: Total of test cases that the student solved
 N: Total of test cases that the student not solved